github/Pac-tocat/README.md

 This project also utilizes *__[Husky](https://github.com/typicode/husky)__* to enforce best coding practices.
 The current thresholds are 0 linting errors upon commits (following Airbnb's standard), and 100% unit test code coverage upon pushes.

 Feel free to submit PRs and/or report any issues you find! 😃

+## How To Play

+Use the arrow keys to change the direction that Mona moves in.
+Try to eat all the dots in the maze without running into a ghost.
+Tap the space bar to speed up and the shift key to slow down.
+Flashing dots give you a brief chance to eat the ghosts!